MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/migrate-okta-sync-provisioning.md

 1. Download and install Microsoft Entra Connect on a server.
 See, [Custom installation of Microsoft Entra Connect](~/identity/hybrid/connect/how-to-connect-install-custom.md).
 2. In the left panel, select **Identifying users**.
 3. On the **Uniquely identifying your users** page, under **Select how users should be identified with Microsoft Entra ID**, select **Choose a specific attribute**.
-4. If you haven't modified the Okta default, select **mS-DS-ConsistencyGUID**.
+4. If you didn't modify the Okta default, select **mS-DS-ConsistencyGUID**.

    >[!WARNING]
    >This step is critical.
 Ensure the attribute you select for a source anchor populates your Microsoft Entra users.
 If you select the wrong attribute, uninstall and reinstall Microsoft Entra Connect to reselect this option.